tendermint/tendermint/docs/architecture/adr-075-rpc-subscription.md

 ### Future Work

-This design does not immediately address the problem of allowing the client to control which data are reported back for event items.
+- This design does not immediately address the problem of allowing the client to control which data are reported back for event items.
 That concern is deferred to future work.
 However, it would be straightforward to extend the filter and/or the request parameters to allow more control.

+- The node currently stores a subset of event data (specifically the block and transaction events) for use in reindexing.
+While these data are redundant with the event log described in this document, they are not sufficient to cover event subscription, as they omit other event types.

+  In the future we should investigate consolidating or removing event data from the state store entirely.
+For now this issue is out of scope for purposes of updating the RPC API.
+We may be able to piggyback on the database unification plans (see [RFC 001][rfc001]) to store the event log separately, so its pruning policy does not need to be tied to the block and state stores.

 ---
 ## Consequences